Befudddled by the terms that writers and publishers use? Here is a glossary to help you navigate the lingo.

 Royalties.
 A percentage of revenues paid by the publisher to the author.

 Run-on sentence.
-A sentence that is far too long and should be broken into two or more sentences, often because the writer is not skilled enough to shortened the text or to divide it, but also sometimes just because the writer likes the sound of his own typing, but in other cases (such as this one) just to prove a point.
+A sentence that is far too long and should be broken into two or more sentences, often because the writer is not skilled enough to shorten the text or to divide it, but also sometimes just because the writer likes the sound of one’s own typing, but in other cases (such as this one) just to prove a point, or because the song the writer is listening to while writing hasn’t ended yet (my favorite reason).

 SASE.
 Stands for “self-addressed stamped envelope”, which publishers and agents often demand that you include when you submit them a manuscript (assuming you want the manuscript returned).

 Satire.
-A literary device to make fun of or mock something.
+A literary device to make fun of or mock something (for examples, see ‘run-on sentence’ above).

 Self-publishing.
 A method of publishing whereby the author commissions books directly from a printer, publishing a work himself.